DigitalPublishingToolkit/TOD47-Virtue/md/15Goldenfein.md

 of the Institute at UCLA reached out to me asking me to talk about tech worker activism.
-I said, ‘Well, shouldn’t you ask Meredith Whittaker, because she actually was at Google organizing against Project Maven[^15Goldenfein_2]’—something I was involved with in solidarity as an academic doing a petition.
+I said, ‘Well, shouldn’t you ask Meredith Whittaker, because she actually was at Google organizing against Project Maven'[^15Goldenfein_2] —something I was involved with in solidarity as an academic doing a petition.
 And he said, ‘Oh yes, I already asked Meredith, and she actually couldn’t do it, which is why I’m asking you.’
 I said, ‘Oh, that’s great.
 We’re on the same page.’
 Oh, how wrong I was.
 After I’d